anubhav8it/TeamForge/README.md

 ## Project Overview

-Students often form project teams through friends, existing groups, or informal messaging channels.
+Students often form teams through friends, existing groups, or informal messaging channels.
 This can result in teams having similar skills while missing important roles.

 TeamForge is designed to make this process more structured.
 Students can provide their skills, experience, and availability, while a project can define the skills and roles it requires.
-The system then uses matching, ranking, and team-coverage checks to help identify suitable team members.
+The system then helps retrieve suitable candidates, rank them, and identify the skills covered and the gaps that remain.

+The main idea is to encourage **complementary skill matching** instead of forming teams only on the basis of friendship or availability.

 ---

-## Current Phase
+# PBL Phases

+The TeamForge project is planned across three PBL phases.

-### Phase 1 – Project Proposal & Planning
+## Phase 1 – Project Proposal & Planning

+**Status: Completed**

-Phase 1 contains the initial planning and design work for TeamForge,
+Phase 1 contains the initial planning and design work of the project.

-including:
+It includes:

 - Problem identification and motivation
 - Project objectives